Feudi di San Gregorio – heritage and innovation (updated)

 Piano di Montevergine, Taurasi Riserva DOCG, 2011

 A DOCG since 1993, Taurasi is the “Barolo of the south”.
-Taurasi perhaps represents the apogee of what the Aglianico grape can do.
-Like this superb single vineyard example, most are 100% Aglianico.
+It represents the apogee of what the Aglianico grape can do.
+Like this superb single vineyard example, most Taurasi is 100% Aglianico.
 They must come from a small hilly area in Irpinia.
 The DOCG stipulates three years ageing, of which at least one year must be in wood.
 But this wine is a Riserva, so the maturation time is extended to four years.
 It’s a powerful, complex and deeply rewarding wine of great refinement and finesse.

-This current release is still a very young wine with decades of potential ahead.
-Nevertheless, it is already mightily impressive, massive in the glass but already showing heady aromatics including roses.
-The tannins are giving way to cherry and blackberry fruit; all undercut with nuanced balsamic notes, spicy pepper, mocha and coffee.
+Piano di Montevergine is mightily impressive, massive in the glass but already showing heady aromatics including roses.
+The tannins underpin cherry and blackberry fruit; all cut with nuanced balsamic notes, spicy pepper, mocha and coffee.
 With lovely balance and exceptional length, it’s worthy of any special occasion.
 In short, this can stand next to the very best wines of Piemonte, Tuscany or the Veneto.
-A modern car analogy?
-An Alfa 4C. £32.91 at Amazon.
+Tasted again with another year’s bottle age, it has opened it up slightly, but this is is still a very young wine with decades of potential ahead. £35.60 at Tannico.

 Is that too much of a stretch?
-Then the Feudi Taurasi 2012 is also 100% Aglianico.
-It’s slightly more open and still does that combination of elegance and power too, on a smaller scale.
-I’m thinking about the new Abarth 124 now.
-Wine Direct has it for £21.95.
+Then the Feudi Taurasi 2013 DOCG is also 100% Aglianico.
+It’s slightly more open and still does that combination of elegance and power too, on a somewhat smaller scale and is drinking perfectly now.
+Vini Italiani has it for £24.00

-On a different day, or mood, I might have chosen the Feudi Greco di Tufo 2015 DOCG Cutizzi.
+While on the subject of white wines, I might have chosen the Feudi Greco di Tufo 2017 DOCG Cutizzi instead.
 Super-stylish and with a creamy opulence, leavened by a mineral edge.
 It’s a fabulous match with Burrata; the lemon-lime acidity cuts through this cheese like a knife.
-Drink this while young and zingy.
-Halifax Wine Company, £15.95
+While capable of ageing I prefer to drink this while young and zingy.
+Tannico, £17.30

 Feudi di San Gregorio S.p.A